Ebugo/Ebugo/README.md

 <h1 align="center">Hi there 👋, I'm Gospel</h1>

-<p align="center"><b>More than 3 years of experience as a Full Stack Software developer (Front-end heavy) spanning fin-tech, e-commerce, event technology, CRM, web3 and more.
+<p align="center"><b>More than 4 years of experience as a Full Stack Software developer (Front-end heavy) spanning fin-tech, health-tech, e-commerce, event technology, CRM, web3 and more.
 Involved in product architecture and development, testing, advocacy, and problem solving.

 <br/><br/>